 Early 3D concepts of what Dres' canton-strongholds could look like.
 Their hexagonal shape is symbolic of their reverence of the Three Good Daedra and their Tribunal counterparts.
 (Concept by FloorBelow)

-Clan Strongholds: The majority of the traditionalist Dres clans live in fortified canton-strongholds that dot the numerous byways of the Deshaan.
+Clansteads: The majority of the traditionalist Dres clans live in clansteads that dot the numerous byways of the Deshaan.
 These were once Chimer strongholds where the various nomadic tribes of the region would meet and trade with one another.
 As time passed, several clans have since entrenched themselves and used the strongholds as their homesteads.
-Most of the Dres live within the cantons, though they have a few additional structures such as slave pens and the Temple cantons beyond.
+Most of the Dres live on platforms raised above the land, though they have a few additional structures such as slave pens.
 It is also not uncommon to see a few semi-nomadic dwellings on the peripheries of the strongholds.

 Current iteration of a detached Dres dwelling in-game.
 These are more common in the larger citites, rather than the interior canton-strongholds.
 Featured on the facade of the building is some larva gel graffiti beside the doorframe, and the larva lamp above it.
 Some Dres also store ancestral urns in tiny alcoves in their dwellings, as pictured here.
 Since this is still a test model, it is not depicted in its actual setting.
 (Models by Mwgek)

-Saltrice Paddies & Outposts: The remainder of the Dres settlements take the form of independent saltrice paddies and slaver outposts.
+Saltrice Paddies & Outposts: The remainder of the Dres settlements take the form of saltrice paddies and slaver outposts.
 These are relatively small, and don’t have a lot of services, if any.
 The paddies often have a holding for the owners, barracks for overseers and other servants, and slave pens for the slaves that till the fields.
 The main holding is separate from the slave pens and are walled for additional protection.
+A paddie is dependent upon the clanstead it serves.

-Leader of House Dres, Grand Chief of the Confederacy.
+Leader of House Dres, Grand Chief of the Covenant Council.
 Currently a puppet rank, without any real power.
+Lives a nomadic life travelling between clansteads.

-Player's title when they sit on the Dres council, once they have assumed leadership of one of the major clans.
+Player's rank when they sit on the Dres council, once their clan leadership has been confirmed.

 A Dres that has been put in charge of something important [middling rank].